thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   geekdocMenuBundle = true

   # (Optional, default false) Collapse all menu entries, can not be overwritten
   # per page if enabled.
-Can be enabled per page via `geekdocCollapseSection`.
+Can be enabled per page via 'geekdocCollapseSection'.
   geekdocCollapseAllSections = true

   # (Optional, default true) Show page navigation links at the bottom of each